guchan-fout/Android-Pangle-Manuel-Quick-Start/Quick-Start-Manual/2-naive_ad_en.md

 if the parameter`imageMode` in the `nativeAd` is **TTAdConstant.IMAGE_MODE_VIDEO** or **TTAdConstant.IMAGE_MODE_VIDEO_VERTICAL** or
 **TTAdConstant.IMAGE_MODE_VIDEO_SQUARE**, please set `adView` to display video for the ad.

+`TTAdDislike` is for getting user's feedback, please add a button on the ad's view to show `TTNativeAd.getDislikeDialog` to get the feedback.

 ```kotlin